BrownDog FAQ Page

 2. Position the part on the pads.

-3. Touch the iron to one of the end pins; allow enough time the solder to flow between the pin and pad.
+3. Touch the iron to one of the end pads; allow enough time for the pad and component to absorb sufficient heat and then feed in some solder using your other hand.
 If the positioning of the part looks OK, then use the same procedure to tack down the opposite corner.

-4. Solder the remaining pins with a small amount of additional solder, then apply solder to the original pins you used to secure the part.
+4. Solder the remaining pins with a small amount of additional solder.

 Here are some good Dave Jones YouTube videos on soldering.